neuecc/UniRx/README.md

 ---
 Ordinarily, Network operations in Unity require the use of `WWW` and `Coroutine`.
 That said, using `Coroutine` is not good practice for asynchronous operations for the following (and other) reasons:

-1. Coroutines can't return any values, since its return type must be IEnumerator.
+1. Coroutines can't return any values, since their return type must be IEnumerator.
 2. Coroutines can't handle exceptions, because yield return statements cannot be surrounded with a try-catch construction.

 This kind of lack of composability causes operations to be close-coupled, which often results in huge monolithic IEnumerators.

 Rx cures that kind of "asynchronous blues".
 Rx is a library for composing asynchronous and event-based programs using observable collections and LINQ-style query operators.

 The game loop (every Update, OnCollisionEnter, etc), sensor data (Kinect, Leap Motion, etc.) are all types of events.
-Rx represents events as reactive sequences which are both easily composable and support time-based operations by using LINQ query operators.
+Rx represents events as reactive sequences which are both easily composable and support time-based operations using LINQ query operators.

 Unity is generally single threaded but UniRx facilitates multithreading for joins, cancels, accessing GameObjects, etc.